Individual Charcuterie Cups

 - Add the skewers on top of the grapes (or nestle them in between).
 Tuck the rosemary sprig into the side of the cup.

-Rules of Thumb for Charcuterie Cups
+Rules for DIY Charcuterie Cups

-Making your own version?
-Awesome!
-Here are several things to keep in mind while arranging all of your charcuterie goodies…
+If you plan to customize this board, here are several things to keep in mind while arranging all of your charcuterie goodies…

 - Pair different flavors together just like you would a regular cheese board (aka salty with sweet).